Raghunath Murmu: Middle life: creation of Santali literature using the Ol Chiki script

-During the Swadeshi independence movement in 1942, he got branded as a revolutionary while he was campaigning for his invented Ol Chiki script.
-He escaped to his wife's native village Jamjora and stayed hidden.
-He also continued his work of developing Santali literature using Ol Chiki script during that time.
-On 15 August 1947, India gained independence as a democracy, and all the former king-ruled states became integrated into India.
-During this time, the demand for a Jharkhand state for Santali-speaking people was also gaining momentum.
-He was an ardent supporter of this Jharkhand Movement.
-Police firing was also sought to quell the protesters supporting the movement at Kharsawan and Gundaria in Mayurbhanj.
-An arrest warrant was also issued in his name when the demand for Jharkhand was raised at the Baripada Tribal Convention.
-He left Baripada and went to Karandih Sarjom Tola village (near Jamshedpur).
-He stayed there in a rented house and started working for the Tata Steel in Jamshedpur.
-He and his friend Sadhu Murmu together started spreading the knowledge about Ol Chiki script there.
-Wherever they found a group of 4-5 people, they used to go there and talk about their work in Ol Chiki script.
-He used to teach villagers how to read and write the Ol Chiki alphabet, during his travel to many places.
-He also wrote different books Parsi Poha, Parsi Itun, Ranarh, Alkha, Ol Chemed etc. for learning Ol Chiki.
-During this period, he also established a religious organization called "Sarna Dharam Semlet", which spearheaded the ancestral beliefs of the Santals and urged people to identify as adherents of the religion in official records.
+During the Swadeshi independence movement in 1942, Murmu was regarded as a revolutionary while campaigning for the Ol Chiki script.
+He escaped to his wife's native village, Jamjora, and stayed in hiding.
+He also continued developing Santali literature using the Ol Chiki script during that time.

+On 15 August 1947, India gained independence, and the former princely states were integrated into India.
+During this period, the demand for a Jharkhand state for Santali-speaking people was also gaining momentum.
+He was an ardent supporter of the Jharkhand Movement.
+Police firing occurred during protests supporting the movement at Kharsawan and Gundaria in Mayurbhanj.
+An arrest warrant was also issued against him when the demand for Jharkhand was raised at the Baripada Tribal Convention.

+Murmu left Baripada and went to Karandih Sarjom Tola village, near Jamshedpur.
+He stayed there in a rented house and began working for Tata Steel in Jamshedpur.
+He and his friend Sadhu Murmu started spreading knowledge of the Ol Chiki script there.
+During his travels, Murmu taught villagers how to read and write the Ol Chiki alphabet.
+He also wrote books for learning Ol Chiki, including Parsi Poha, Parsi Itun, Ranarh, Alkha, and Ol Chemed.

+During this period, he also established a religious organisation called Sarna Dharam Semlet, which promoted the ancestral beliefs of the Santals and urged people to identify as adherents of the religion in official records.